YifanDengWHU/DDIMDL/README.md

 ```
     python DDIMDL.py -f smile target enzyme -c DDIMDL -p read
 ```
 -f *featureList*: A selection of features to be used in DDIMDL.
-The optional features are smile(substructure),target,enzyme and pathway of the drugs.
-It defaults to smile,target and enzyme.
+The optional features are smile(substructure), target, enzyme and pathway of the drugs.
+It defaults to smile, target and enzyme.
 -c *classifier*: A selection of prediction method to be used.
 The optional methods are DDIMDL, RF, KNN and LR.
 It defaults to DDIMDL.
 -p *NLPProcess*: The choices are read and process.
 It means read the processed result from database directly or process the raw data again with *NLPProcess.py* again.
 It defaults to read.
 In order to use *NLPProcess.py*, you need to install StanfordNLP package: